JakeSteam/blog-programming/_posts/2017-06-13-auto-detecting-device-orientation-whilst-allowing-user-to-override.md

 ---
 id: 1381
-title: 'Auto-detecting Device Orientation Whilst Allowing User to Override'
+title: "Auto-detecting Device Orientation Whilst Allowing User to Override"
-date: '2017-06-13T11:20:01+01:00'
+date: "2017-06-13T11:20:01+01:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /auto-detecting-device-orientation-whilst-allowing-user-to-override/
 image: /wp-content/uploads/2017/06/09ggcwp.png
 categories:
-    - 'Android Dev'
+  - "Android Dev"
 tags:
   - Landscape
   - Orientation
   - Portrait
-    - 'User Options'
+  - "User Options"
 ---

 When creating games (and other apps), screen orientation is very important.
 In general, more casual games use portrait, whilst more hardcore / intense games use landscape.
 However, some games may be inbetween these two categories, or may wish to reach a wider audience by supporting both.
 Automatically rotating to match device orientation is easy, but allowing the user to “lock” one orientation is a little trickier.